 - Textile converter

 - Engraver (trade career)

-The utility sector – electricity, heat, and water – are also considered basic industries.
 These profitable industries are very much in demand as they are vital for other economic sectors to operate.
-For instance, agricultural farms, factories, mines, and other facilities cannot operate without electricity, heat, and water.
+For instance, agricultural farms, factories, mines, and other facilities cannot operate without electricity, heat, or water.